 Figure 3: Deconstructing corporate bond yields

 As we mentioned earlier, the size of the credit spread fluctuates over time, influenced by the evolving level of perceived default risk.
-In Figure 3 on the previous page, we can see a spike in credit spreads – the tan shaded area in the chart – in early 2020, when the Covid pandemic started to dominate attention and influence asset valuations.
+In Figure 3 above we can see a spike in credit spreads – the green shaded area in the chart – in early 2020, for example, when the Covid pandemic started to dominate attention and influence asset valuations.